Hyde Park station (MBTA)

 Hyde Park station is an MBTA Commuter Rail station in Boston, Massachusetts.
-It primarily serves the Providence/Stoughton Line, and also serves rush-hour Franklin Line trains.
+It primarily serves the Providence/Stoughton Line, and also serves some weekday outbound Franklin/Foxboro Line trains.
 It is located on the Northeast Corridor in the Hyde Park neighborhood.

 Hyde Park's two platforms serve the outer tracks of the Northeast Corridor, which is three tracks wide through the station; all Amtrak trains to and from Boston pass through the station without stopping.
 The station is officially located at 1 Pingree Street; however, both platforms are accessible from the River Street bridge via a pair of lengthy ramps.
 Both platforms are at track level for most of their lengths; however, short high-level platforms provide accessibility on both sides.